tilde-nlp/neasqc_wp6_qnlp/neasqc_wp61/doc/README.md

 The folder *./models/classical* contains the source code of a class implementing neural network classifiers.
 Currently, a shallow feedforward neural network, a convolutional network and Bidirectional LSTM neural network are implemented.

-To perform this step run the script *5_TrainNNModel.sh* passing the following parameters:
+To perform this step for the classification task run the script *5_TrainNNModel.sh* passing the following parameters:

 - -t \<train data file\> Json data file for classifier training (with embeddings) or tsv file (if not using pre-trained embeddings, acquired using script 3_SplitTrainTestDev.sh)
 - -d \<dev data file\>   Json data file for classifier validation (with embeddings) or tsv file (if not using pre-trained embeddings, acquired using script 3_SplitTrainTestDev.sh)